Our Mission

 Mallory White

 Mallory started dance at the age of 2 at The Dance Company with Miss Kay L. Nelson.
 Around age 7, Mallory dove into ballet seriously, taking class multiple times a week at Omaha Ballet Theater, under the direction of Robin Welch.
-In high school, she assisted at Tremaine Dance Conventions and danced with their teen company in many performances, a very memorable one though, was at World Jazz Congress.
+In high school, she assisted at Tremaine Dance Conventions and danced with their teen performance company in many performances, a very memorable one though, was at World Jazz Congress.
 She apprenticed with the local ballet company, Omaha Theater Ballet, during High School.
 She was also selected to train at Ballet West and Pittsburgh Ballet Theater’s summer programs.
 Upon graduation, she danced for Odyssey Dance Theater’s production of “Thriller”, then joined Quad Cities Ballet.
-Mallory has been teaching dance for 12 years.
+Mallory has been teaching dance for over 17 years.

 “I truly believe in the magic moments and friendships dance creates.
 I also believe in hard work and plenty of fun.
 Hard work not only improves a dancer's technique, but develops personal dedication.
 And of course fun, because that's what brought us all to dance in the first place.
 I never want our students to lose focus of the fact that they do this because they love it, and enjoy those magic moments losing themselves in the music under glittering lights”